dotnet/docs-maui/docs/fundamentals/controltemplate.md

 </ControlTemplate>
 ```

-In this example, the `Label` element is named, and can be retrieved in the code for the templated page.
+In this example, the <xref:Microsoft.Maui.Controls.Label> element is named, and can be retrieved in the code for the templated page.
 This is achieved by calling the `GetTemplateChild` method from the `OnApplyTemplate` override for the templated page:

 ```csharp
 public partial class AccessTemplateElementPage : HeaderFooterPage